sendelivery/serverless-todo/README.md

 ./scripts/deploy_ephemeral
 ```

-This will synthesize new stateful and stateless stacks, creating AWS resources with the branch name added on as a prefix, e.g. `feature-user-accountsEntriesTable`.
+This will synthesise new stateful and stateless stacks, creating AWS resources with the branch name added on as a prefix, e.g. `feature-user-accountsEntriesTable`.

 ## Future Work

+- Implement user accounts - let's keep the _Serverless_ theme going and use AWS Cognito to authenticate users at the application load balancer.
+  - Redesign the partition key of the entries table to partition on user ID instead of entry ID, and introduce a sort key on the creation date.
+- Refine the private REST API by creating an open API specification for it.
+- Implement debounced / optimistic updates to minimise API calls and reduce Lambda cold start latency experienced by clients on the front end.
+- Expand the CICD pipeline by introducing a development and staging environment across separate AWS accounts.
+- Decouple the CICD pipeline by deploying it to a separate account from the application stacks.